unicodeveloper/heroku-cheatsheet/README.md

 Heroku commands to perform several tasks..Cheatsheet of Life

+##### app-name refers to the name of your app on heroku

-heroku pg:info --app <app-name> - Displays all the info about the postgresql database that app uses.
+**heroku pg:info --app app-name** - Displays all the info about the postgresql database that app uses.